 Keeping your audience or consumers up to date with why you re-branding is one of the best ways to get your vision out to core clients.
-Of course, this would mean that you will have to re-brand for the right reasons, and not because you are merely following a trend or have grown tired of an old look.
+Of course, this would mean that you will have to re-brand for the right reasons.
 You should never compare your brand to others, instead, keep logic and strategy on your side — the more research and access to critical metrics you have, the better.

 Of course, not all re-branding is for digital platforms only.
-Companies providing a physical product or service, such as McDonald’s or Tropicana, require a specific strategy for new-look packaging and/or labelling, as well as marketing and advertising materials when updating their brand.
+Companies providing a physical product or service, such as McDonald’s or Tropicana, require a specific strategy for new-look packaging and/or labelling.
+This also includes marketing and advertising materials when updating their brand.
 For products that are in grocery stores, more research may be needed to understand the trigger of buyer psychology to make your product stand out for the right reasons.